-It is unnecessary to say, that people, suffering under this predicament, are called purblind; but it may be explained, that, as the apparent size of an object increases in proportion to its nearnesss to the eye, so the purblind can see objects of the smallest size with greater clearness than other people, inasmuch as they can bring those objects much nearer to the eye.
-It also happens, that their sight remains unimpaired, though not unaltered, much longer than that of other people; for though the tunica cornea of their eyes becomes flatter through age, from the diminution of the redundancy of humours which distended it, yet even then they are on a footing with more youthful persons, whose eyes are well formed at first, but who, on the approach of old age, find the cornea grow flatter through the want of a sufficient quantity of aqueous humour to give it the proper degree of convexity, so that the rays diand yet they are still at a great distance from it; because, even from this position, they can draw nothing certain with regard to the precise point of time when it is exactly necessary that spectacles should be adopted: for a very convex eye may shew, at an early age, all the symptoms which would lead us to believe, that it will require spectacles at forty years of age; whilst others again, in the same state, may remain good to ninety years.
+object increases in proportion to its nearness to the eye, so the purblind can see objects of the smallest size with greater clearness than other people, inasmuch as they can bring those objects much nearer to the eye.
+It also happens, that their sight remains unimpaired, though not unaltered, much longer than that of other people; for though the tunica cornea of their eyes becomes flatter through age, from the diminution of the redundancy of humours which distended it, yet even then they are on a footing with more youthful persons, whose eyes are well formed at first, but who, on the approach of old age, find the cornea grow flatter, through the want of a sufficient quantity of aqueous humour to give it the proper degree of convexity, so that the rays diverge too much before they reach the retina, obliging them to place objects at a much greater distance, or else to correct the defect by means of lenses.